naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

+Dino: (holding a salt packet) It’s just a little sodium chloride.

+Tikiman: Actually Dino, it’s salt.

+Dino: That’s what I said, sodium chloride.

+Tikiman: Uh Dino, that would be salt.

+Tikiman: (takes salt packer from Dino) This is iodized table salt, which in addition to sodium chloride contains anti-caking agents and potassium iodate, which is added to prevent iodine deficiency.
+So not only are you being overly pretentious by insisting on using scientific terminology for everyday items, you are factually wrong.
+Your arrogance is your downfall, you annoying little crud.

+%

 Scruffy: We can bake these cookies at 400 degrees for 10 minutes or 4,000 degrees for 1 minute.

 Clara: No, that's not how you make cookies.